Differentially Private Over-the-Air Federated Learning Over MIMO Fading Channels: Performance Analysis and Problem Simplification

+To summarize, the simplified system optimization problem is given as follows.\footnote{{The optimization in (P2) requires the knowledge of the Lipschitz constant $\omega$.
+In practice, $\omega$ can either be directly calculated from the loss function and the training data or estimated via its statistics.
+Alternatively, it can be determined through trial and validation.}}

-Here, we have dropped the constant terms in the objective.
-Despite simplification through Theorem 1 and 2, Problem (P2) is still difficult to solve due to the non-convex objective function and constraints, which is further exacerbated by the $M$ nested non-convex sub-problems for the optimization of the private information extractors $\{\fv_m^\star\}_{m=1}^M$ in \eqref{P2b}.
+Here, we have dropped the constant terms in the objective. {(P2) inherently possesses feasibility given the presence of trivial feasible points, specifically when $s_{m,1}=s_{m,2}=0,\forall m$.} {In contrast to the original problem (P1), (P2) targets the minimization of an upper bound of the original objective while being confined to a constrained feasible subset, thus serving as a surrogate for (P1).} Despite simplification through Theorem \ref{theorem1} and Corollary \ref{them2}, (P2) is still difficult to solve due to the non-convex objective function and constraints, which is further exacerbated by the $M$ nested non-convex sub-problems for the optimization of the private information extractors $\{\fv_m^\star\}_{m=1}^M$ in \eqref{P2b}.

 Before studying the general solution to (P2), we first consider a special case with a single-antenna BS, \ie $N=1$, in Section \ref{sec4} to shed light on the general case.
 Although (P2) is still non-convex with $N=1$, we show in Section \ref{sec4} that there always exists a closed-form optimal solution.